cits5501/cits5501.github.io/assets/workshops/workshop02-solutions.md

 ## 2. Preconditions and postconditions

-Work through and discuss the following scenario and exercises in pairs or groups of three if there is sufficient time.
-If there is not, work through these in your own time.
+Work through following scenario and exercises.
+After you've done so, it's suggested you drop in to a timetabled lab sessions to discuss and compare your answers with other students, and/or obtain feedback from the lab facilitator.

 Consider the following scenario: